prisma/specs/binary-process-management/Readme.md

 const photon = new Photon()
 ```

-At this point, no connection is established to the DB and the binary is not started yet.
-At this point `Photon` provides have two options to spawn the binary, either call connect method on Prisma
+At this point, no connection is established to the DB and the binary is not started yet. `Photon` provides two options to spawn the binary, either call connect method on Prisma

 ```js
 await prisma.connect()